haiko/ng2-form-utils/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/haiko/ng2-form-utils/master/LICENSE)

-Utility functions to assist you dealing with Angular2 Forms. ng2-form-utils uses the model-driven form approach for building Angular2 forms.
-Large forms with more then 10 fields are tedious to code out. ng2-formobject does the heavy lifting of creating the Angular2 Controls.
-It only needs an form model object.
+Utility functions to assist you dealing with Angular2 Forms.

+ng2-form-utils uses the model-driven form approach for building Angular2 forms.
+Large forms with more then 10 fields are tedious to code out.
+It does the heavy lifting of creating the Angular2 Controls.

 * [Installation](#installation)